- Salmon is a lean and healthy protein for people with type 2 diabetes.

 Managing Diabetes with an RD

 Understanding which foods may help or harm your health when you have diabetes can seem overwhelming.
-Working with a registered dietitian can help you to incorporate salmon and other foods that may be beneficial to your health into your diet with ease.
+Working with a diabetes dietitian can help you to incorporate salmon and other foods that may be beneficial to your health into your diet with ease.

 Book an appointment with Nourish and see a registered dietitian through your insurance.